Course Outline

 • Continuous improvement versus reactive problem-solving

-• The connection between Kaizen, Lean, and 5S methodologies
+• The connection between Kaizen, Lean methodologies, and the 5S system

 • The eight types of waste (Muda)

-• Practical identification techniques for production, administration, and logistics
+• Practical identification methods in production, administration, and logistics processes

 • Observation and mapping techniques, such as Gemba Walks

-• The importance of standard work and discipline in government processes
+• The importance of standard work and discipline in government operations

-• Creating and maintaining standardized processes to enhance efficiency
+• Creating and maintaining standardized processes for consistent performance

 • Root cause analysis methods, including the 5 Whys and Ishikawa diagrams